 There was also a point of time when the PS2, GameCube and original Xbox generation came in.
 The games have a lot of charm in them and have charming copyright screens and logo flows.
 On the Xbox, I went to town on playing Whacked!.
 And you see, I mainly play both the GameCube and PS2 versions.
 I have reignited my love for them and going to town on the retro titles.
 Even retro RPGs like Wild Arms.
 I love the franchise so much and I've been wondering if we are gonna get a new Wild Arms or not.
 There has not been a new game in the works for so long.

 I have been holding these games to my heart today that ever since the PS4 came out, I wanted to revisit them.
-But they have been fizzled out except the ones that are on PS Now, which had a limited selection of PS2 games and lacked a PS1 catalog.
-I expected full backwards compatibility to be on PS5, but Jim Ryan has confirmed that the PS5 can only play PS4 games and the reason being is that the PS3's architecture is hard unlike the Xbox 360's structure that is easy enough for full Xbox backwards compatibility to be established.
+But they have been fizzled out except the ones that were on PS Now, which had a limited selection of PS2 games and lacked a PS1 catalog.
+I expected full backwards compatibility to be on PS5, but Jim Ryan has confirmed that the PS5 can only play PS4 games.
+The reason being is that the PS3's architecture is hard unlike the Xbox 360's structure that is easy enough for full Xbox backwards compatibility to be established.

-I was looking forward to revisit retro titles, like Crash Bandicoot: The Wrath of Cortex.
+I was looking forward to revisit retro titles I hold to my heart, like Crash Bandicoot: The Wrath of Cortex.
 It was a great game that the levels' music and environment are so charming.
 Especially the trolley level inspired by Donkey Kong Country.
 It does make sense for Crash Bandicoot to be inspired by Donkey Kong in terms of levels that involve underwater and riding on trolleys and Mario in terms of boxes that come in different varieties.
-The game has more sales than the original trilogy that it received a Greatest Hits accolade.
+The game has more sales than the original trilogy that it received a Greatest Hits accolade as a return to its roots of a platforming genre after Crash Team Racing and Crash Bash.
 It represents that Wrath of Cortex is actually a success, not a flop.
 I hold the game dear in my heart today.

-I am not making a wish list of PS3 games because they hit a special rule to this.
-PS3 games are only available for cloud streaming.
-Which is why the PS3 is hard to emulate unlike the PS1, PS2 and PS3, the three systems that are easy to emulate that the games of these systems are available to both download and stream.
+I am not making a wish list of PS3 games because they hit a special rule I'll explain now.
+PS3 games are only available for cloud streaming since the PS3 is hard to emulate unlike the PS1, PS2 and PSP, the three systems that are easy to emulate that the games of these systems are available to both download and stream.
 If you really want to download PS3 games, you're better off getting a PS3.
 That and playing remasters of PS3 games.
-I know that they are not the same as the originals, but they tend to give them better visuals and they are faithful to the originals' gameplay and story.
+I know that they are not the same as the originals, but they tend to give them better visuals and be faithful to the originals' gameplay and story.

 Last month, they have released one of the fun retro games called Mister Mosquito.
 It is a game where you can control the mosquito to suck blood from people without being noticed because you are playing as an unwanted guest.
 I better pick this game up to see how it cranked up to be in the future.
 And maybe livestream it.
 Then there's Secret Agent Clank, a PSP spin-off of Ratchet and Clank where you play as Clank to uncover the mystery behind someone impersonating Ratchet.
 I'll give this a go in the future too.

 I am intrigued at the way that new retro titles are being added month to month.
 And we got new PS2 games coming.
-As a result, I can finally be able to revisit Crash Bandicoot: The Wrath of Cortex, the Simpsons: Hit & Run and more PS2 games I loved as a child and been holding them dear to my heart if they ever released them.
-I miss hearing Gold Rush's theme, exploring the goodness of Springfield and switching fighting styles.
+As a result, I can finally be able to revisit Crash Bandicoot: The Wrath of Cortex, the Simpsons: Hit & Run, the original Budokai trilogy and more PS2 games I loved as a child and been holding them dear to my heart if they ever released them.
+I miss hearing Gold Rush's theme, exploring the goodness of Springfield, performing cinematic moves and switching fighting styles.
 Except that the games that I played as a child included the 3D era Mortal Kombat games that I wasn't supposed to play because they are rated M and the franchise is marketed towards those that are 17 and up.

 Since PS2 emulation came, Sly Cooper and the Thievious Raccoonus became available and I was able to revisit that game.
 This is a throwback game I played back in the day and I didn't beat it on that time when I was a child because I rented it from a rental place called Hollywood Video, now defunct and was restructured into American Mattress when I came to my old stomping grounds to find out what has changed.
 But on the time when PS2 emulation came, I beaten it.
 I was going to town on that game like the previous time.
 Especially looking at the Dolby Surround Pro Logic II logo.
 It was worth it.

-For the PS1 side of things, we get to revisit them as unlike PS Now, PS Plus Premium offers PS1 games and we haven't seen a new PS1 game since we saw new PS2 games for three months, until we heard that we got two new PS1 games coming out this year in honor of the PS1's 30th Anniversary, Dino Crisis and Blood Omen.
+For the PS1 side of things, we get to revisit them as unlike PS Now, PS Plus Premium offers PS1 games and we haven't seen a new PS1 game since we saw new PS2 games for three months, until we heard that we got two new PS1 games coming out this year in honor of the PS1's 30th Anniversary, Dino Crisis and Blood Omen: Legacy of Kain.
 That is great, but what would me more ecstatic is that if they released the Crash and Spyro games, as well as the ones published by Universal Interactive; they have a lot of charm.
 I was in those streets embracing polygon models.
-And now, I get to embrace them again.
+And now, I get to embrace them again, but they have 1080p up-rendering.

-In fact, in the PS1 era, Universal Interactive has games that have a lot of charm that they were the publishers of the Crash and Spyro franchises.
-The best games they ever published are the original trilogies.
+In the PS1 era, Universal Interactive has games that have a lot of charm that they were the publishers of the Crash and Spyro franchises.
+The best games they ever published were the original trilogies.
 They have a good average score and a good average number of sales and they should be released on the catalog anytime soon.
-On to the PS2 era, Universal gave passing them along to a different studio to continue their franchises a go.
-The only thing about this is that their games are still having a lot of charm despite them being released on different platforms on the 6th generation era.
-Turns out that after Naughty Dog and Insomniac parted ways, Universal was awful to Crash and Spyro.
-I am aware they they were a terrible company that none of their games after the original trilogies couldn't come close and fell short, but I'm willing to revisit them if they released at least one on the back catalog.
+When Naughty Dog and Insomniac parted ways with the franchises, Universal passed along to multiple studios to continue the franchises.

 The PS1 and PS2 eras are the best eras in all of PlayStation because of opening the disc reader, the NTSC and PAL labels, memory cards, wired controllers and Multitap accessories.
 With PS Plus Premium, I can finally be able to revisit PS1 and PS2 games that I have been playing as a child and holding them in my heart.
 And PSP games are also in the back catalog and we get to play them on the big screen.
 In fact, I have found a decent PSP game to livestream soon.